About Radiotherapy

 Radiotherapy is a treatment that uses high-energy rays, similar to X-rays, to kill cancer cells.
 It's a highly effective treatment for many types of cancer and can be used alone or in combination with other treatments like surgery or chemotherapy.

 The radiation damages the DNA inside cancer cells, preventing them from dividing and growing.
-Normal cells in the treatment area can also be affected, but they usually recover better than cancer cells.
+The radiation can also affect normal cells in the treatment area, but they typically recover better than cancer cells.

 External Radiotherapy

-Radiation is directed at the cancer from a machine outside the body.
-It's the most common type of radiotherapy and is usually given as a series of short daily treatments over several weeks.
+External radiotherapy is the most common type of radiotherapy used.
+It is usually given as a course of several treatments over days or weeks.

 Internal Radiotherapy